-May only be installed using listed 6" or 8" double wall connector pipe with UL103HT listed factory-built chimney suitable for use with solid fuels or masonry chimney.
-Horizontal connections not tested, refer to local building codes for installation.
-May be installed with 6" connector pipe and chimney using an 8" to 6" reducer.
+Minimum 6" or 8" diameter, minimum 24 MSG black steel connector pipe with UL103HT listed factory-built chimney suitable for use with solid fuels or masonry chimney.
+Horizontal connection not tested, refer to local building codes for installation.
+May be installed with 6" connector pipe and Class "A" chimney utilizing a 8" to 6" reducer.
 See installation instructions for details.
-Clearances to connector shall be measured from 8" flue collar.
-Restrictions apply!
 Read instructions before installing.

-This appliance may be installed using 6" chimney in vertical installations utilizing a 8" to 6" reducer (cat. # 71134) at the flue collar.
+The appliance may be installed using 6" chimney in vertical installations utilizing a 8" to 6" reducer (cat. # 71134) at the flue collar.
 If the venting system is all vertical and the total vent length above the flue outlet exceeds 14 feet, it is recommended that the 8" to 6" pipe reducer is used and a 6" venting system be installed.